jbhender/Stats506_F20/activities/week1/README.md

 If anyone from your group is absent, please assign there role to another member of the group.

-Record keeper: please record your groups progress at:
+Record keeper - please record your group's progress using the google sheet linked above.

 If the record keeper has trouble accessing the link, please sign into your umich gmail account: https://mail.umich.edu.